SACHSTech/careers-in-computer-science-lucas-pei/README.md

 * **Debugging:** Software developers need to know how to debug code so that errors can be addressed and fixed.
 Strong debugging skills and strategies makes the process of debugging quick and effective.

 ### Non-Technical Skills
+* **Collaboration:** Software developers work in teams, and it is important to have the collaboration skills necessary to create a positive and productive working environment.
+* **Problem Solving:** Software developers need to have the curiosity and the capacity to solve the problems faced by a company’s users to create a successful progam.
+*
 ## **What Education Do I Need?**

 ### Degree